domingoladron/pulumi-ecs-fargate-example/README.md

 ## What to do?
 - Pull the source of this repo
 - Navigate to the infra directory
+- run 'npm install'
+- (optional) run 'pulumi config aws:region <aws-region>'
+- (optional) run 'pulumi config aws:profile <profile>'
 - run 'pulumi up'

+Confirm to create your stack, and watch the magic!

+Note:  You'll want to log into the AWS console to see what you've created

+## How to wrap up?
+- Navigate to the infra directory
+- run 'pulumi destroy'

+And confirm to destroy your stack